tkr22777/aws-starter-app/Readme.md

-TODO:
+# TODO:
 * Setup public routing to ECS
+* Guide around scaling and monitoring ECS services
 * Frontend UI
 * FE with authentication

-# Using ECS as it is easier to start off:
-* EKS Based API route
-* Setting up an EKS cluster, setting up pods and scaling it
-* Container based service/job deployment in EKS
+### Notes
+* Preffering ECS to start as setting up and operationalizing EKS cluster is move invovled